ManashSwain/Typescript/README.md

 ```

-### below case can hold mix and match of all data types
+### Below case can hold mix and match of all data types

 ```javascript